Laminar Flow Hoods

 Vertical Laminar Flow Hoods

-Laminar flow hoods only prevent contamination if you use them correctly.
-If too many objects are placed in the work area, they disrupt air flow, preventing the hood from effectively circulating and cleaning the air.
-Therefore, it's very important to keep the work area tidy and free from clutter.
+Even if you select the right type of laminar flow hood, it will only prevent contamination if you use it correctly.
+If too many objects are placed in the work area, they disrupt air flow, preventing the laminar flow hood from effectively circulating and cleaning the air.
+Therefore, it's very important to keep the work area tidy and free from clutter

 Workplace training is also vital.
 Researchers and technicians working in your laboratory must understand how a laminar flow hood functions and how to use it properly.
 This basic training can prevent contamination, helping your experiments and scientific processes to go smoothly.